 |Brief Handbook Description:||Modern Electronics has come to be known as microelectronics which refers to the Integrated Circuits (ICs) containing millions of discrete devices.
 This course introduces some of the basic electronic devices like diodes and different types of transistors.
 It also aims to introduce students the analysis and design techniques of circuits involving these discrete devices as well as the integrated circuits.

 Completion of this course is essential to specialize in Electrical, Telecommunication or Computer Engineering stream.
-The knowledge of ELEC1103 is assumed.

 |Assumed Knowledge:||ELEC1103.
 Ohm`s Law and Kirchoff`s Laws; action of Current and Voltage sources; network analysis and the superposition theorem; Thevenin and Norton equivalent circuits; inductors and capacitors, transient response of RL, RC and RLC circuits; the ability to use power supplies, oscilloscopes, function generators, meters, etc.|